 A building’s electricity will inevitably cut out at some point in time – perhaps due to a fire or disaster, but most likely simply because of a power outage.
 In these cases, you will need emergency lighting with a battery power source.
-This will allow occupants to safely exit a building in the case of a power outage.
-The National Building Code of Canada requires that emergency lighting systems must be set up to automatically provide lighting to commercial, institutional, medical, and industrial buildings.
-Safety can’t be overstated.
+Emergency lighting allows occupants to safely exit a building in the case of a power outage.
+The National Building Code of Canada requires emergency lighting systems to automatically provide lighting to commercial, institutional, medical, and industrial buildings.
+Safety is paramount.
 Not only can Amptec help building owners make facilities safer, but we can also make sure that you meet legal standards for emergency and exit lights.

 Backflow refers to water that flows the wrong way in a plumbing system.
-This can happen when water pressure drops due to burst pipes or fire hydrants, causing contaminated water to flow into lower pressure areas and tainting potable water.
-This can pose a serious health hazard, as it can cause public drinking water to become contaminated.
+Backflow can happen when water pressure drops due to burst pipes or fire hydrants, causing contaminated water to flow into lower pressure areas and tainting potable water.
+It can pose a severe health hazard, as it can cause public drinking water to become contaminated.

-To ensure that this doesn’t happen, our backflow prevention devices automatically stop contaminated water from going in the wrong direction in a plumbing system.
+To ensure contamination doesn’t happen, our backflow prevention devices automatically stop contaminated water from going in the wrong direction in a plumbing system.
 Amptec will perform the proper inspections in the building and will advise on the best backwater valve available.
-Once the backflow preventer is installed we will test it to ensure the system works accordingly.
+Once the backflow preventer installation is complete, we will test it to ensure the system works accordingly.

-Backflow prevention isn’t our only water-related service, since we can also help with sprinkler systems, hydrants and standpipes as part of our fire prevention services.
-To learn more about the ways that Amptec can make your home or building safer and more secure, contact us today.
+Backflow prevention isn’t our only water-related service since we can also help with sprinkler systems, hydrants and standpipes as part of our fire prevention services.
+To learn more about how Amptec can make your home or building safer and more secure, contact us today.

-Carbon monoxide is often referred to as the “silent killer.”
-It’s a colourless, odourless gas that can render a person unconscious and is quickly fatal in large doses; in smaller doses for prolonged periods, it can result in gradual but serious health consequences.
+Carbon monoxide is known as the “silent killer.”
+It’s a colourless, odourless gas that can render a person unconscious and is quickly fatal in large doses; in smaller doses for prolonged periods, it can result in gradual but severe health consequences.
 Moreover, it can adversely affect the well being of those already suffering from health conditions and respiratory diseases.
-For this reason, it is important to ensure that the carbon emission levels in your home are within the safe bracket.
+For this reason, it is vital to ensure that the carbon emission levels in your home are within the safe bracket.
 By installing reliable carbon monoxide detectors in Edmonton, we can help you ensure that the carbon levels are under control.

 Carbon monoxide poisoning can be due to faulty furnaces, wood-burning stoves, propane-fuelled equipment or vehicle exhaust fumes.
-Since we can’t smell it, it’s important to have a detector for your home, garage or parkade.
-For homes situated within close proximity to industrial premises, carbon detectors can help check the levels of harmful carbon ions in the environment.
-In Edmonton, our technicians will certify that the CO alarms are installed and operating according to the local building codes.
+Since we can’t smell it, it’s essential to have a detector for your home, garage or parkade.
+For homes situated within proximity to industrial premises, carbon detectors can help check the harmful carbon ions in the environment.
+Our technicians will certify that the CO alarms are installed and operating according to Edmonton’s local building codes.
 Since there are many variables to consider, such as the location and different models, consider hiring a qualified professional who can install and inspect the carbon monoxide detectors.

 You can also look out for signs to check carbon monoxide emissions.